 As a parent of three children I’ve always wanted them to show an interest in wildlife and nature.
 But often I feel I have failed my two eldest (Owen 14 and Toby 10) when it comes to wildlife.
 Owen has absolutely no interest in going out to look at wildlife (although he still likes the documentaries); and Toby, although often seeming keen, usually would rather stay at home.
 The lure of computer games wins too often!

 My daughter (Bo, 4) on the other hand loves all things wild and is often the one to suggest we go out, so I have not failed completely.
+So I thought I would look at Encouraging Wildlife Interest in Children.

 ALL KIDS LOVE NATURE